huynguyen-and-friend-projects/smoldb/docs/dev-env.md

   - clang or gcc.
 Preferably clang
   - clang-tools-extra, or clang-tools on Debian systems
   - valgrind; optional, if on Linux
+  - vale; optional, if you're planning to edit documentation
   - docker.
 [Follow the documentation](https://docs.docker.com/engine/install/)

+> [!NOTE]
+> If you're on Mac, consider installing Brew to more easily download the packages.
+>

 ```bash
 # for debian